Institutional Research Specialist

 - Assist in conducting research, compiling data, and composing responses for College, state, and federal reporting, as well as for publishers and rating systems in cooperation with other departments.

-- When needed presenting data to assist the administration and other key constituents with institutional decision-making.
+- Present data as needed to assist the administration and other key constituents with institutional decision-making.

-- Coordinating and completing in a timely and accurate manner all core institutional research projects including disseminating information to federal and state agencies (like IPEDS, FETPIP, National Student Clearinghouse etc.) as well as institutional surveys like CIRP, NSSE, COACHE, First Destination Survey etc.
+- Coordinate and complete in a timely and accurate manner all core institutional research projects including disseminating information to federal and state agencies (like IPEDS, FETPIP, National Student Clearinghouse etc.) as well as institutional surveys like CIRP, NSSE, COACHE, First Destination Survey etc.

-- Updating the annual Fact Book and Common Data Set (CDS).
+- Update the annual Fact Book and Common Data Set (CDS).

-- Developing and maintaining a business glossary for the college using tools like Data Cookbook and working in conjunction with Enterprise Data Warehouse staff in IT, Data Governance committee and with assistance of Institutional Data Specialist/Data Governance coordinator.
+- Develop and maintain a business glossary for the College using tools like Data Cookbook and working in conjunction with Enterprise Data Warehouse staff in IT, Data Governance committee and with assistance of Institutional Data Specialist/Data Governance coordinator.